eclipse-ditto/ditto/documentation/src/main/resources/_posts/2018-04-16-connectivity-service.md

 [change notifications](basic-changenotifications.html)? <br />
 Or want to send all state changes happening to twins to a time series database?

-The `connectivity` service is the new place to do integration of your managed digital twins with other systems.
+The `connectivity` service is the new place to integrate your managed digital twins with other systems.

 ### JSON format of connections

-As Ditto now supports not only AMQP 1.0, we had to adjust the JSON format for creating new connections.
+As Ditto now supports more than AMQP 1.0, we had to adjust the JSON format for creating new connections.
 The new one is documented here: [Connectivity DevOps commands](installation-operating.html#connectivity-service-commands)